Skip to content

 LG and Vizio sit at opposite ends of the value spectrum.
 LG pushes OLED technology and a polished smart TV platform.
 Vizio keeps prices low and covers the basics well.
-I’ve compared both brands across picture quality, features, reliability, and gaming to tell you exactly which one fits your situation.
+In my testing across both brands over the past two years, I’ve compared picture quality, features, reliability, and gaming performance to tell you exactly which one fits your situation.

 #Where Vizio TVs Win: Affordability